Theme Leader Biography

 Maria is also part of the team that undertook the systematic reviews to underpin the Australian Dietary Guidelines for pregnant and lactating women released by the NHMRC in 2013.
 She is a member of the Infant and Young Child Scientific Advisory Group, Food Standards Australia and New Zealand.

-Maria has over 180 peer reviewed publications including a number in the prestigious journals The Lancet, The Journal of the American Medical Association and the British Medical Journal.
+Maria has over 210 peer reviewed publications including a number in the prestigious journals the Lancet, the New England Journal of Medicine, the Journal of the American Medical Association and the British Medical Journal.
 She is also co-editor of four books, including the most widely sold textbook in paediatric nutrition that is now translated into Chinese, Spanish and Russian.

 Awards and Honours

 In 2015 she received the 12th Fatty Acid and Cell Signalling Award (FACS) for testing novel hypotheses in large scale clinical trials.
 This was presented at the biennial FACS meeting in Toronto.